johnkawakami/devnet-cache/README.md

 Mount the cdrom and run the .run file.
 Look for error messages.
 Once it's OK, reboot.

+If the VM looks good, shut it down.

 This becomes my master image, and I build new VMs from this master image.

 ## The Cache VM